 - 1. Make sure there is adequate clearance to the front and rear of the vehicle because it may move slightly. - 2.
-Make sure the hood is closed and there are no remote start shut-downs active. - 3.
+Make sure the hood is closed and there are no remote engine starting shut-downs active. - 3.
 Set the emergency brake. - 4.
 Turn the key to the "run" position, this will release the shifter. - 5.
 Place the car in drive (D). - 6.
 Place your foot directly over the brake pedal, but do not depress it.
 Be ready to step on the brake if the starter engages. - 7.
-Activate the remote start system. - 8.
-If the starter engages, immediately depress the brake to shut the remote start system down.
+Activate the remote engine starting system. - 8.
+If the starter engages, immediately depress the brake to shut the remote engine starting system down.
 If the starter does not engage, no additional safety system is required.

 If the starter engages and the vehicle is a General Motors product or Dodge Dakota pickup, refer to the following text and diagrams for an alternative shut-down method which will prevent the starter from engaging.
-If the vehicle is not a General Motors product or a Dodge Dakota pickup, please call DEI® Technical Support for an alternative shut-down method.
+If the vehicle is not a General Motors product or a Dodge Dakota pickup, please call Directed Technical Support for an alternative shut-down method.
 Do not return the vehicle to the customer until this feature is properly installed!

-Every vehicle built in this fashion requires that the shifter be placed in park to remove the keys from the ignition.
-As a result, it is possible to use the key-in-ignition sense switch to prevent remote starting if the keys are in the ignition.
-The following diagrams illustrate how to accomplish this.
-The first diagram applies to all General Motors vehicles at the present time.
-The second diagram applies to all pre-1996 Dodge Dakota pickup trucks with 2.5 liter motors.
-This solution has one side effect - if the customer inserts the key in the ignition with the driver's door open, the remote start system will shut down.
-If this interface is used it is important to inform the customer to close the driver's door before inserting the key into the ignition when the remote start is active.
-This will allow the customer to turn the key on and shut the remote start down by pressing the brake without the key sense wire shutting down the unit prematurely.
+Every vehicle built this way requires that the shifter be placed in park to remove the keys from the ignition.
+As a result, it is possible to use the key-in-ignition sense switch to prevent remote engine starting if the keys are in the ignition.
+The diagrams in this section illustrate how to accomplish this.

+Diagram A, applies to all General Motors vehicles at the time of publication of this guide.
+Diagram B applies to all pre-1996 Dodge Dakota pickup trucks with 2.5 liter motors.
+This solution has one side effect - if the customer inserts the key in the ignition with the driver's door open, the remote engine starting system will shut down.
+If this interface is used it is important to inform the customer to close the driver's door before inserting the key into the ignition when the remote engine starting system is active.
+This will allow the customer to turn the key on and shut the remote engine starting system down by pressing the brake without the key sense wire shutting down the unit prematurely.

 In addition, you must connect a tan (+) shut-down input to the yellow wire on the relay satellite ribbon cable.
-This prevents the remote start system from activating if the key is left in the "run" position.
-If your remote start system only has one tan input, you must use diodes to isolate the ignition circuit from the brake switch input.
+This prevents the remote engine starting system from activating if the key is left in the "run" position.
+If your remote engine starting system only has one tan input, you must use diodes to isolate the ignition circuit from the brake switch input.
 However, due to future manufacturer changes in vehicles, it is possible that this may not apply to all vehicles.
 In addition, color variations are possible from model to model; make sure to test the circuit carefully.
-Please call DEI Technical Support if you need assistance in making this interface.
+Please call Directed Technical Support if you need assistance in making this interface.